comprna/riser/README.md

 5. Since a playback run simply replays the signals recorded in the bulk fast5 file, it cannot mimic reads being physically ejected from the pore.
 Instead, the signal is simply clipped upon receiving a reject command.
 Therefore, the effect of RISER can be tested by assessing the average length of reads that are mRNA and non-mRNA.
 The expectation is that the average length of non-mRNA reads are longer than mRNA reads, which are being rejected.

-# Use RISER during live sequencing
+# Use during live sequencing

 1. Start a sequencing run as usual, using flow cell FLO-MIN106.
 2. Once the initial MUX scan has completed, in a terminal window run RISER (command structure detailed below).